 Briana Costello, M.D.

-Dr. Briana Costello trained at Texas Heart Institute at Baylor St. Luke’s Medical Center as a general and interventional cardiologist after earning her medical degree from Wright State University Boonshoft School of Medicine with Alpha Omega Alpha honors.
+Dr. Briana Costello trained at the Texas Heart Institute and Baylor St. Luke’s Medical Center hospital as a general and interventional cardiologist after earning her medical degree from Wright State University Boonshoft School of Medicine with Alpha Omega Alpha honors.
 She went on to complete her internal medicine residency at Rush University Medical Center in Chicago, Illinois.
 In addition to general cardiology, Dr. Costello’s subspecialties include Coronary and Structural Interventions as well as Cardiovascular Preventative Medicine and Women’s Heart Health.
 She is an active member of the online medical community.

 Stephanie Coulter, M.D.